 The glycemic index is a scoring system that ranks carbohydrates on a scale from 0 to 100 to help manage blood sugar levels.
 This Glycemic Index (GI) score indicates how quickly carbohydrates are digested and absorbed into the bloodstream.
 The higher the GI number, the sharper, more immediate rise in blood sugar.
 Pure glucose, which is a simple sugar, equals 100 on the GI scale.

-In general, high GI foods tend be be starchier, more sugary, and refined (simple carbohydrates) whereas low GI foods are more fibrous (complex carbohydrates).
+In general, high GI foods tend to be starchier, more sugary, and refined (simple carbohydrates) whereas low GI foods are more fibrous (complex carbohydrates).
 We want to choose low GI foods, with their slower digestion and absorption because they produce a gradual rise in blood sugar and insulin levels.
-Studies have shown that consuming complex carbohydrates with low GI scores, improve management of sugar levels in people with diabetes and controls weight.
+Studies have shown that consuming complex carbohydrates with low GI scores improve management of sugar levels in people with diabetes and controls weight.

 Foods with a higher Glycemic Index (typically simple carbohydrates that are low in fiber and quick digesting) spike blood glucose levels very quickly and then plummet just as quickly.
 This results in the feelings of hunger and tiredness soon (about an hour) after eating.
 On the other hand, foods with a low glycemic index (typically complex carbohydrates that are high in fiber and slow digesting) keep blood glucose levels relatively stable over time after consumption and leave us feeling full and focused.